e-oz/ngx-collection/projects/ngx-collection/README.md

 ### request

-In every params object, `request` is an observable or signal that you are using to send the request to the API.
+In every params object, `request` is an observable or a signal that you are using to send the request to the API.
 Only the first emitted value will be used.
 If the request is a signal, the signal will be read once at the moment of request execution.
 The same rule applies to arrays of observables and signals, as some methods accept them too.